abbabb12581-rgb/Prestack-Probabilistic-Inversion-JCMPC/README.md

 marmousi2_crop.py
 ```

-This script is used to crop and prepare the Marmousi2 elastic-parameter models and generate the auxiliary model files required for the inversion experiment.
+This script is used to crop and prepare the Marmousi2 elastic-parameter models and generate the auxiliary model files required for our inversion method.

 ```text
 marmousi_test.py
 ```

-This script is used to perform the prestack multi-parameter probabilistic inversion experiment on the Marmousi2 model and generate prediction results, residual maps, validation plots, and related output files.
+This script is used to perform the prestack multi-parameter probabilistic inversion on the Marmousi2 model and generate prediction results, residual maps, validation plots, and related output files.

 ```text
 marmousi_noise_test.py